danieltamming/danieltamming.github.io/index.md

  - Catboost, scikit-learn, seaborn, pandas, numpy

-## Public Transit Travel Optimization for Greater Toronto Area
+## Public Transit Travel Optimization For The Greater Toronto Area
 #### Product
 A program that calculates within 10 seconds the best place for a pedestrian to meet a driver.
 The command line interface finds the optimal meeting location for any valid query (anywhere within range of Toronto public transit).
 #### Data